-4. No construction works shall commence until full details of a soft landscaping scheme have been submitted to and approved in writing by the Local Planning Authority.
+4. The new dwellings hereby approved shall not be occupied until full details of a soft landscaping scheme have been submitted to and approved in writing by the Local Planning Authority.
 This scheme shall include the retention of the existing trees along the western boundary, measures to protect these trees during construction works, and new tree planting within the site.
 The approved tree protection measures shall be implemented before construction works commence and shall be retained throughout the construction period.
 The approved planting scheme shall be carried out not later than the first available planting and seeding season after completion of the development.
 Any trees or plants whether new or existing which within a period of five years die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, or in accordance with details approved by the Local Planning Authority.